danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 But then I got to the chapter about people meditating in the forest, claiming they could intuit which plants were safe to eat or use as medicine based on what the plants *told* them during meditation.
 While I'm sure some people genuinely feel that the plants are communicating with them, that chapter reminded me why I've been skeptical of meditation in the past.

 That's been my issue with meditation all along.
 I'm open to the science, but not the pseudoscience.
-I also didn't find it easy: trying to meditate on my own usually resulted in me either zoning out or falling asleep.
+I also didn't find it easy: trying to meditate on my own usually resulted in zoning out or falling asleep.
 So I turned to a tech solution.

 ## Digital Helpers